crimeraaa/lulu/README.md

 heavily inspired by [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom [(munificent)](https://github.com/munificent/craftinginterpreters).

+This is mainly a hobby project with an emphasis on developing my understanding.
+Although there are parts concerned with performance, my main goal is documenting the process and insights.

 # Note

 This is just a fun little project where I retrace my steps from the Lox interpreter